 - 5.6.1 Notwithstanding the Municipality's Credit Control Policy a debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - 5.6.1.1 The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly instalments; - 5.6.1.2 The current monthly amount must be paid in full; and - 5.6.1.3 The written agreement has to be signed on behalf of the Municipality by a duly authorised officer. - 5.6.2 In order to determine monthly instalments, a comprehensive statement of assets and liabilities and income and expenditure, must be provided by the debtor and reviewed by a treasury official.
 To ensure the continuous payment of such arrangement the amount determined must be affordable to the consumer (i.e. amount not to exceed 25% of gross income), taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement. - 5.6.3 Due to ineffective/ non implementation of credit control measures in the past, the majority of household consumers have accumulated significant arrear amounts and that these consumers are not in a position to pay of these arrear amounts in full together with their current monthly accounts.
 In order to improve the current payment levels from consumers the Council of Makhado Municipality resolved to implement special incentives to address the arrear debt. - 5.6.4 To encourage consumers to pay off arrear debt Council will enter into a once-off arrangement, with a household consumer only, to pay off his/ her arrear debt over a period of time in terms of specific incentives.
-The main aim of an agreement will be to promote full payment of the current account and to address the arrears on a consistent basis. - 5.6.5 In terms of this arrangement:- - 5.6.5.1 Where a debtor pays 50% on the principal portion of his/her arrear account the other 50% will be written off immediately.
+The main aim of an agreement will be to promote full payment of the current account and to address the arrears on a consistent basis. - 5.6.5 In terms of this arrangement:- - 5.6.5.1 Where a debtor pays 100% on the arrear account through a once-off payment, only interest on arrear account which comprises the settlement amount should be written-off.
+It should be noted that all prior interest which has already been paid, either through arrangements or in an attempt by the account owner to update the account, cannot be written-off retrospectively.